 The formation of lipid bilayers is driven by the hydrophobic effect, which keeps the hydrocarbon tails of membrane phospholipids out of contact with the aqueous environment both internally and externally.
-The phospholipid heads of glycerophospholipids and sphingolipids are charged, allowing them to interact with polar water molecules, and thus make phospholipids amphiphilic molecules.
+The phospholipid heads of glycerophospholipids and sphingolipids are charged, allowing them to interact with polar water molecules; thus, phospholipids are regarded as amphiphilic molecules.

-A lipid bilayer has a characteristic transition temperature (10 to 40°C), and as the temperature cools there is a phase change to a gel-like solid, which causes the membrane to lose its fluidity.
+A lipid bilayer has a characteristic transition temperature (10–40°C), and as the temperature cools, there is a phase change to a gel-like solid, which causes the membrane to lose its fluidity.
 When the temperature rises above the transition temperature, highly mobile lipids are in a liquid crystal state.
 Increasing the length or degree of saturation of the hydrocarbon tails of membrane phospholipids will increase the transition temperature for the same reasons that the melting point of individual fatty acids increases.

-Cholesterol decreases membrane fluidity because of its rigid sterol ring structure interferes with fatty acid movement.
-Also, it increases the phase transition range of temperature by inhibiting the ordering of fatty acid chains.
-This is dual function makes cholesterol a vital component of biological membranes.
+Cholesterol decreases membrane fluidity because its rigid sterol ring structure interferes with fatty acid movement.
+Moreover, it increases the phase transition range of temperature by inhibiting the ordering of fatty acid chains.
+This dual function makes cholesterol a vital component of biological membranes.

 The Role of Cell Membrane Proteins

 The phospholipid bilayers contain proteins in addition to phospholipids.
-These membrane proteins come in different varieties, and their structures are key to their function.
+These membrane proteins have various structures that are key to their function.
 Integral membrane proteins span the bilayer, so their residues must allow them to interact with both the 30Å hydrophobic lipid core of the membrane as well as the polar aqueous environment on either side of the membrane.
-These proteins interact strongly with the membrane through hydrophobic effects, and can only be dislodged by use of chemical agents (for example detergents like sodium dodecyl sulfate, SDS) that disrupt those forces.
+These proteins interact strongly with the membrane through hydrophobic effects, and can only be dislodged with chemical agents (e.g., with detergents like sodium dodecyl sulfate, SDS) that disrupt those forces.

-Transmembrane proteins like these may contain α-helices or β-barrels, and these secondary structural motifs are indicative of their function.
+Transmembrane proteins may contain α-helices or β-barrels, and these secondary structural motifs are indicative of their function.
 The segment of the protein that is immersed in the nonpolar interior of the membrane must fold in a manner that satisfies the hydrogen-bonding potential of its polypeptide backbone.
-The residues comprising both the N and C-terminus of the peptide are polar.
+The residues comprising both the N-terminus and C-terminus of the peptide are polar.

-Αlpha-Helices typically comprise channels, whereas β-barrels typically occur in porins.
-Both of the transmembrane segments are comprised of 8-25 amino acid residues.
-In the case of the β sheet, this residue-length allows it to close on itself with its strands in the antiparallel conformation.
+Αlpha-helices typically comprise channels, whereas β-barrels typically occur in porins.
+Both transmembrane segments contain 8–25 amino acid residues.
+In the case of the β sheet, this residue length allows it to close on itself with its strands in an antiparallel conformation.

 Peripheral proteins are anchored to the bilayer through covalent bonds and occur with different frequencies on either side of the membrane.
-Lipid-linked proteins can be of three different types:
+Lipid-linked proteins can be of 3 different types:

-It is also possible that a given peripheral protein is linked through more than one covalent lipid linkage.
-Peripheral proteins associate loosely with the membrane and can, therefore, be dissociated from the membrane via relatively mild techniques, such as an addition of solutions with high ionic strength.
+It is also possible that a given peripheral protein is linked through more than 1 covalent lipid linkage.
+Peripheral proteins associate loosely with the membrane and can, therefore, be dissociated from the membrane via relatively mild techniques, such as by the addition of solutions with high ionic strength.

-Spectrin forms an α β dimer consisting of 106-residue repeats in the antiparallel conformation, flexibly formed into triple-helical bundles.
-The head to head joining of two of these heterodimers forms an (α β)2 heterotetramer.
+Spectrin forms an α β dimer consisting of 106-residue repeats in an antiparallel conformation, flexibly formed into triple-helical bundles.
+The head-to-head joining of 2 of these heterodimers forms an (α β)2 heterotetramer.
 There are ~100,000 spectrin tetramers per cell, and they are cross-linked at both ends by attachments to other cytoskeletal proteins.